🍁 This fall I'll begin my PhD at Stanford, supported by the NSF CS Graduate Fellowship!

 I work on these problems at Ai2 as part of the Open Language Model (OLMo) project, advised by Kyle Lo and Jesse Dodge.
-Previously, I completed my undergrad at Georgia Tech ๐, where I was fortunate to be advised by Prof. Wei Xu and work with Yao Dou and Mounica Maddela.
-I've also spent a few summers as an intern at AWS and at a healthcare startup Patientco.
-I enjoy reading, hiking, and making homebrew nitrogen cold brew. โ๏ธ โฐ๏ธ
+Before that, I was an undergrad at Georgia Tech 🐝, fortunate to be advised by Prof. Wei Xu and work with Yao Dou and Mounica Maddela.
+I've also spent a few summers at AWS and a healthcare startup Patientco.
+I enjoy reading, hiking, and making homebrew nitrogen cold brew.

 * = equal contribution